Davidgarve/practica1/README.md

 ## How to Use
 1. Open the `Main` class in the `org.ulpc.dacd.control` package of the Weather Provider module.
 2. Ensure you have a valid API key for OpenWeatherMap.
 Obtain it [here](#).
-Replace the placeholder API key in the `Main` class with your actual API key.
 3. Define the locations for which you want to retrieve weather data by creating `Location` objects.
+4. Open the `Main` class in the `org.ulpgc.dacd.control` package of the Weather Store module.
+5. Ensure that Apache ActiveMQ is running and configured with the `prediction.weather` topic.
+6. Run the `Main` class to initiate the message subscription process.
+The application will store weather events locally.
-4. Run the `Main` class to initiate the weather data retrieval process.
+7. Run the `Main` class to initiate the weather data retrieval process.
 The application will update the weather data for the specified locations every 6 hours.

-5. Open the `Main` class in the `org.ulpgc.dacd.control` package of the Weather Store module.
-6. Ensure that Apache ActiveMQ is running and configured with the `prediction.weather` topic.
-7. Run the `Main` class to initiate the message subscription process.
-The application will store weather events locally.
+When you run main you must enter the apikey as an argument.

 ## Resources Used
 ### Libraries
 - **Gson:** A Java library for JSON serialization and deserialization.
-- **SQLite JDBC:** SQLite JDBC driver for database connectivity.
 - **ActiveMQ:** Apache ActiveMQ for message subscription and handling.

 ## Acknowledgments